steverafferty/leadconduit-integrations/index.md

 - `name` -- the name that the variable will be referenced by.
 For example, `lead.postal_code`, or `list_names`
 - `type` -- the type of the variable, such as `string`, `phone`, etc.
 - `required` -- a boolean value indicating whether this variable is required
 - `description` -- descriptive text explaining what the variable means, or is used for.
-Can also include details about default values, as appropriate.
+Should also include details about default values, if appropriate.

 Example: